kelpsyberry/proc-bitfield/README.md

 ## License

-This project is licensed under a dual MIT/Apache 2.0 license
+This project is licensed under a dual MIT/Apache 2.0 license.